 When you get that notification that a not-so-flattering review came through, take a deep breath and remember that bad online reviews happen.
 It’s not the end of the world and there are plenty of things you can do about it.
 While you can always let a negative review be (and that’s sometimes the best course of action), you can also reach out to the reviewer, establish a genuine relationship and work to change their perspective.

 Remember, the goal of reaching out to a negative reviewer is to show other readers that you’re a concerned business owner who listens to customers.
 If you get them to remove or change it, that’s icing on the cake.
-Now let’s get started.
+Now let’s get started on how to handle a bad online review the right way.

 Step 1: Determine if the Review Needs a Response

 Sometimes reviews aren’t all that bad, and other times they’re outright vicious.
-Reviews that are factual but negative and predominantly just minor complaints can be ignored.
+Reviews that are factual but negative and include minor complaints can be ignored.
 If you feel you must post something, keep it short, thank them for their feedback and leave it at that.

 But sometimes you’ll get that person who really seems to go out of their way to make your day miserable.
 You know the type.
 They typically write in all caps, haven’t bothered to put a real name (or face picture), have tons of typos and then copy and paste the same slanderous statement on every review site out there.
 Gee, thanks.